Samuel Richard Caldwell: H.M. Customs

 S.R.
 Caldwell was appointed to the department of customs for the port of Halifax, then known as Her Majesty's Customs before the Confederation of Canada.
 He was appointed to the Gauger's Department on August 1, 1863.

 On June 14, 1883, he was transferred to the surveyorship.
 Caldwell then served as a surveyor in H.M.
 Customs.
 At his retirement in late May 1887, he was given a formal statement of appreciation and a gold-headed cane by the staff of the custom house.

 Personal life

 William Caldwell Jr., his brother, was a prominent member of the Orange Order in Canada and a former Grandmaster of Nova Scotia.

 Samuel Richard married Margaret Irving in 1858.
+He had a total of nine children—four sons and five daughters.

-That same year, he developed six properties on Queen Street (1520–34) in Ward 2.
+In 1858, he developed six properties on Queen Street (1520–34) in Ward 2.
 Between 1860 and 1863, he constructed two identical houses at 1529–33 Birmingham Street.

-He had a total of nine children—four sons and five daughters.

 Caldwell settled in Falmouth, Nova Scotia, around his 1887 retirement and returned to Halifax in 1893.